binojvr/AnalyticsBackendSystemArchitecture/README.md

 **Data Collection Backend API Design**

 Analtics input data includes millions of concurrent event data coming from sources.
 The volume is huge and it comes in very fast rates from milliions of sources.
 Hence Data collection API  must be  higly scalable highly efficient microservice API.
 We have many architecture options for designing the microservice API.
 The most common is REST microservice.
 The REST depends on HTTP/1.1 protocol.
-We know that HTTP/1.1 highly inefecient when we compared with web socket or HTTP/1.2 protocol implementations.
+We know that HTTP/1.1 highly inefficient when we compare with websocket or HTTP/1.2 protocol implementations.
 HTTP/1.x was fundamentally built over the principle that only one response can be delivered at a time.
 This led to response queueing and blocking, slowing down the TCP connection along with whole lot of other problems.
 Many these problems are solved by HTTP/1.2 though REST doesnt support it yet.
 Moreover the request response interaction model of HTTP that REST uses makes it poor choice for the data collection backend API.

-Another solution is RSocket is a new binary application-level protocol capable of reactive streaming.
+Another solution is RSocket, is a new binary application-level protocol capable of reactive streaming.
 Its is transport agnostic and can be used on top of any transport protocol like TCP or even on top of HTTP/2 or WebSocket.
 From QPS, latency, CPU consumption, and scalability, RSocket performs better than many compteting microservice implementation like REST, grpc etc. RSocket has various interaction  which can be used for different Use cases.
 *   request/response (HTTP Like)
 *   request/stream (finite stream of many)
 *   fire-and-forget (Kind of Async)
 *   event subscription (infinite stream of many)

-For our Data collection API, Fire and Forget Model is best suited.
+For our Data collection API, Fire and Forget Model is best suited because its highly async.

 Aprt from RSocket API, we also needed following components at the Data collection API